OJB-Quantum/Monte-Carlo-Sim/README.md

 # Monte-Carlo-Sim
 Some interesting examples of Monte Carlo simulations performed with CUDA Python in Google Colab.
 The notebooks are authored by Onri Jay Benally with citations, if relevant.

+No need to download anything manually.
+Just run the notebooks.

 ### Click here to render the notebooks in the browser: [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/OJB-Quantum/Monte-Carlo-Sim/tree/main/)

 ---